 - Feeling that your shoulder is just “hanging there”

 When diagnosed with shoulder instability, an orthopedic surgeon will want to develop a treatment plan designed to relieve the symptoms.
-Before surgery is considered, conservative, nonsurgical treatments may be attempted.
-These options include:
+Before surgery is considered, conservative, non-surgical treatments will typically be recommended prior to any surgical options.
+These include:

 - Activity modification